dataloop-ai-apps/yolo-world/README.md

 ## Acknowledgements

-The original YOLOv9 paper can be found on [arXiv](https://arxiv.org/abs/2401.17270).
+The original YOLO-World paper can be found on [arXiv](https://arxiv.org/abs/2401.17270).
 The authors have made their work publicly available, and the codebase can be accessed on [GitHub](https://github.com/AILab-CVC/YOLO-World).
 We appreciate their efforts in advancing the field and making their work accessible to the broader community.